cpu/woodwidelog/content/posts/slowmoving/index.md

 a miserable experience.
 Serious enjoyment requires niceties like scripting and support for extra protocol additions like [GMCP], TLS, and [charset negotiation].
-Some folks prefer graphical clients, and excellent free software like [Mudlet] has sprung up in recent years to offer a polished, multi-platform, graphical MUD client perfect for those people.
+Some folks prefer graphical clients, and excellent free software like [Mudlet] have sprung up in recent years to offer a polished, multi-platform, graphical MUD client perfect for those people.

 Personally I've always preferred terminal clients because of how nicely they